HeardLibrary/digital-scholarship/script/python/inout.md

 C. Write a "password-checking" script that asks the user to enter their username and password.
 Check the username against the access key and the password against the secret and make appropriate messages if they log in successfully or not.

 2\. **Nashville Schools info** Download these [Nashville schools data](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/gis/wg/Metro_Nashville_Schools.csv) from GitHub.
 (Right-click on the `Raw` button, then click on `Save link as...`.
 Save the file in the directory from which you have been running your scripts.)
-Use the `readDict(filename)` function to read in the file as a list of dictionaries.  **Note that the keys for the dictionary are the column headers, including the spaces, capitalization, etc.  So you may want to copy and past from the column headers in GitHub to make sure you have them correctly.**
+Use the `readDict(filename)` function from the code in the previous section to read in the file as a list of dictionaries.
+Also, don't forget to import the CSV module.  **Note that the keys for the dictionary are the column headers, including the spaces, capitalization, etc.  So you may want to copy and past from the column headers in GitHub to make sure you have them correctly.**

-A. **Search by school name** Let the user enter the name of the school they want, then iterate through the list of school dictionaries until there is a match with the school name value (key=`School Name`).
+A. **Search by school name** Let the user enter the name of the school they want, then loop through the list of school dictionaries until there is a match with the school name value (key=`School Name`).
 When the school is found, provide some information about the school that you think might be useful, such as the school level and zip code.

 B. **Case-insensitive school search** Modify your script so that it doesn't matter whether the user capitalizes correctly or not.
-You will want to use the `.lower()` method on both the string that the user inputs and the string from the CSV file with which it's being compared.
+You will want to use the `.lower()` method on both the string from the CSV file and the string that the user inputs with which the string from the file is being compared.

 C. **Partial string school search** Modify the script in B so that the user doesn't have to enter the entire school name.
 Use the `substring in string` boolean expression.
 For example `'he' in 'hello'` evaluates to `True`, but `'hi' in 'hello'` evaluates to `False`.
 Since only part of the name will be entered, print the whole school name as part of your output.
 What happens if you enter part of a name that is found in many schools (such as `hill`)?